mohsinht/mohsinht/README.md

 I'm a passionate Fullstack Web Developer from Lahore, Pakistan.

+💻  - Software Engineer at Trafilea — *June 2025 to Present*
-💻  - Software Engineer at Awell Health — *April 2021 to Present*
+💻  - Software Engineer at Awell Health — *April 2021 to May 2025*
 💻  - Software Engineer at Tintash — *July 2020 to April 2021*
 🎓  - BS(CS) from FAST-NUCES, Lahore — *August 2016 to July 2020*
 💻  - Fullstack Developer at SolutionInn — *Summers of 2019*